ISO 14001:2026 Clause 8

 - How are compliance obligations built into operational controls?

-- How does the organisation control outsourced processes?
+- How does the organisation control or influence externally provided processes, products and services?

-- How are contractors informed of environmental requirements?
+- How are contractors and external providers informed of relevant environmental requirements?

-- How is lifecycle perspective applied in operation?
+- How is lifecycle perspective applied in design, procurement, delivery, use or end-of-life stages where relevant?

 - How does the organisation prepare for and respond to emergencies?